Geographic Information Systems (GIS)

 There are a variety of GIS available, some proprietary and some free and open source.
 Free and open source means… It is for this reason that Research Commons workshops on GIS and Mapping use QGIS, a popular free and open-source GIS you can download directly to your computer.

 QGIS is a popular desktop GIS software, and considered a free and open source software (FOSS) with a very active development community.
+Take a moment to browse their website.

 QGIS Advantages ⇡